Smona/faust-loader/README.md

 Because of this, you have to use an AudioContext from `standardized-audio-context` when creating Faust nodes.
 If you want to use this loader with a vanilla AudioContext, please submit an issue or PR!

+## Loader Options

+### `inline = false`

+Switch between inline and split file modes.

+Inline mode embeds the AudioWorkletProcessor and WASM code in the Javascript bundle as base64 data URLs .
+This allows for single-file builds, and supports code splitting via dynamic imports (`await import()`).

+Split file mode (the default) emits separate files for the AudioWorkletProcessor and WASM in a specified `outputPath`, fetching them over the network from `publicPath`.

+Inline mode is recommended, since it's more flexible and easier to configure, and will likely become the default in a future release.
+However, emitting and fetching separate files may make sense if you are already serving webpack static assets and want to keep your main bundle size as small as possible.

+### `outputPath = ""`

+Where the generated files should be placed relative to the output directory in split file mode.
+Ignored when `inline: true`.

+### `publicPath = "/"`

+What base path the generated files will be served from in split file mode.
+Ignored when `inline: true`.

+## Examples

 ### With Typescript